jgbarah/Notes/debian-katana-2.md

 [ 1102.919062] ieee80211 phy0: Hardware restart was requested
 ...
 ```

+In some cases, this leads to the WiFi driver stop working, and to kernel panics.

 This seems to be a [known problem affecting many computers with the same WiFi driver](https://bugzilla.kernel.org/show_bug.cgi?id=201713), Wireless-AC 9260.